TeamCatamaran/firebase-rest-api/README.md

 ## How to use

-To run the project, execute the following
+To run the project for local testing, execute the following

 `npm run serve`

-To refresh the server when the code changes, open an additional terminal and run
+In order to refresh the server when the typescript code changes, open an additional terminal and run

 `npm run watch`

-To deploy the project to your firebase functions, execute the following
+To deploy the project to your project's firebase functions, execute the following

 `npm run deploy`